Manjiri-here/Linux/Linux commands.md

 But people still use ifconfig because it’s simple and familiar.

+% curl ifconfig.me    # this gives public IP address of the system

 ✔ Private IP ranges (always private)

 If the IP starts with any of these, it's private: